Ianfeather/serverless-nba-scores/readme.md

 ## Deploy serverless

-`sls dash deploy` will list and deploy the lambda and gateway
+`AWS_DEV_PROFILE=personal serverless deploy` will list and deploy the lambda and gateway

 ## Upload a new index.html